 Amanda M. Walsh, JD, LLM, MSW

 Amanda M. Walsh is an attorney and social worker with expertise in social determinants of health, mental health, trauma, education, public benefits, child welfare, and immigration.
-She is the Director of the Illinois Children’s Mental Health Partnership, where she organizes state agencies, policy makers, and statewide experts, in collaboration-building, policy development, and monitoring around child and family well-being.
+She is the Executive Director of the Illinois Children’s Mental Health Partnership, where she organizes state agencies, policy makers, and statewide experts, in collaboration-building, policy development, and monitoring around child and family well-being.
 She also oversees all operations for the Partnership.
 She is a 2021 Civic Leadership Academy Fellow at the University of Chicago Harris School of Public Policy and serves as Treasurer of the Executive Board of the Illinois Association for Infant Mental Health.

 Prior to her current role, Amanda was a staff attorney at the Legal Council for Health Justice, where she started as an Equal Justice Works Fellow sponsored by Walgreens Co. and Baker & McKenzie, LLP.
 There, she established Illinois’ first pediatric behavioral health medical-legal partnership at Mt.
 Sinai Hospital’s Under the Rainbow (UTR) outpatient clinic, designed to collaboratively improve behavioral health outcomes and address the social determinants of health for children and families living in poverty.
 Her work focused on legal cases and policy issues addressing the needs of children and families across the spectrum of mental health and wellness and across state systems, including special education, school discipline, access to mental health and healthcare, public benefits, child welfare, and general family planning in immigration.